rubenfiszel/master-thesis/src/flow.md

 and similar for EKFVicon.

-The observant reader might notice that the above block takes as arguments `rawSourceI` and not `sourceI` directly.
+The careful reader might notice that the above block takes as arguments `rawSourceI` and not `sourceI` directly.
 However, the packets are processing in the body of the class as incoming from `sourceI` (`def imu = source1`).
 This is a consequence of intermediary `Source` potentially needing to be generated during the graph creation to synchronize multiple scheduler together.
 More details below.

 ## Graph construction